 4) Cement surface

 Cement surface was used in olden days for Badminton courts.
 This surface is mostly employed in the outdoor badminton courts where the surface is laid out using concrete.
-It is not much suited for regular play as the surface is very hard and does not provide proper rest to you knees and might result in injuries.
+It is not much suited for regular play as the surface is very hard and does not provide proper rest to your knees and might result in injuries.

 You might be interested in: Wanna Improve Your Badminton Smash?
 Try These Tips To Make It Work!